The City of Seattle has agreed to pay $150,000 to settle a lawsuit filed by a man who accused former Seattle mayor Ed Murray of sexually abusing him.

 A cousin of the Seattle mayor was the fifth man to accuse Murray of sexual abuse – this time alleging he was repeatedly molested as a teenager in the 1970s.
 The Seattle Times broke the story shortly after 11 a.m. when Murray was expected to announce a plan for KeyArena.
 Murray’s staff canceled the press briefing.

-Scroll down to read about the claims.
+Scroll down to read about the claims and find a timeline.

 - Document shows foster-guardian relationship between Seattle mayor, accuser